-- Clearing of native vegetation located within an approved development footprint; a. - b.
-Clearing of native vegetation within 10m from a lawfully established building reasonably necessary for emergency access or immediately required in response to an accident or emergency; - Clearing of native vegetation reasonably necessary to remove or reduce the risk vegetation poses to serious personal injury or damage C. to infrastructure:
+- b.
+Clearing of native vegetation within 10m from a lawfully established building reasonably necessary for emergency access or immediately required in response to an accident or emergency; - c.
+Clearing of native vegetation reasonably necessary to remove or reduce the risk vegetation poses to serious personal injury or damage to infrastructure;

-- d Clearing of native vegetation reasonably necessary to construct and maintain a property boundary fence and not exceed 4m in width either side of the fence where in the Rural, Rural residential and Environmental Management and Conservation zones.
-In any other zone, clearing is not to exceed 2m in width either side of the fence; - Clearing of native vegetation reasonably necessary for the purpose of maintenance or works within a registered easement for public e. infrastructure or drainage purposes; - Clearing of native vegetation in accordance with a bushfire management plan prepared by a suitably qualified person, submitted to and accepted by Council; - Clearing of native vegetation associated with removal of recognised weed species, maintaining existing open pastures and cropping a. land, windbreaks, lawns or created gardens; - Grazing of native pasture by stock; h. - Native forest practice where accepted development under Part 1, 1.7.7 Accepted development
+- d.
+Clearing of native vegetation reasonably necessary to construct and maintain a property boundary fence and not exceed 4m in width either side of the fence where in the Rural, Rural residential and Environmental Management and Conservation zones.
+In any other zone, clearing is not to exceed 2m in width either side of the fence; - e.
+Clearing of native vegetation reasonably necessary for the purpose of maintenance or works within a registered easement for public infrastructure or drainage purposes; - f.
+Clearing of native vegetation in accordance with a bushfire management plan prepared by a suitably qualified person, submitted to and accepted by Council; - g.
+Clearing of native vegetation associated with removal of recognised weed species, maintaining existing open pastures and cropping land, windbreaks, lawns or created gardens; - h.
+Grazing of native pasture by stock; - i.
+Native forest practice where accepted development under Part 1, 1.7.7 Accepted development